3Ryuusei3/slake._client/README.md

 # You can find a live version here: https://slake.netlify.app/

+## The server is alocated here: https://github.com/3Ryuusei3/slake._client

+### Description

-This is roductivity app created with MERN that replicates the functionality of Notion.
+This is a productivity app created with MERN that replicates the functionality of Notion.
 The user can create and share notes, manage his dashboard, create to-do lists and update the kanban.